SourcePot/BankHolidays/README.md

 # Bank Holidays

-The repository contains the PHP class `SourcePot\BankHolidays\holidays` which provides holidays specific to a selected country and regionas event-array.
-Country-specific bank holidays are derived from different sources, e.g. for the UK from *Gov.uk*, for Germany the days are calculated based on rules.
+The repository contains the PHP class `SourcePot\BankHolidays\holidays` which provides country and regionas specific holidays as event-arrays.
+The country-specific bank holidays are derived from different sources such as the goverment (for the UK from *Gov.uk*) or calculated from rules .

-Depending on the country, a goverment internet resource is used (such as *Gov.uk*) or dates are derived from rules (such as for Germany).
+Depending on the country, dates are derived from rules (such as for Germany) or a goverment internet resource is used (such as *Gov.uk*).

 You can install the www-project using composer: `composer create-project sourcepot/bankholidays {target dir}` Just set your www-root directory to `{target dir}/src/www/`.

 ## Code samples

-The following code dample creates an instance of the holiday object for the year 2025 and country Germany.
+The following code dample creates an instance of the holiday object for the year *2025* and country *Germany*.
+Method  getHolidays('Bavaria')

 ```
 namespace SourcePot\BankHolidays;